Search

 First, a small caveat: we're not talking about traditional outsourcing or body leasing.
 We're talking about expert, dedicated teams that embed tightly into your organisation, often from branded offices that operate almost like global in-house centres, but with resources and payroll handled by a partner.

-In the UK fintech and regulated space, where senior engineers command salaries of £80k–120k+ and regulatory expertise can be scarce, this model provides scale and expertise without the hiring overhead.
+In fast-growing tech companies, where senior engineers command high salaries and specialist expertise can be scarce, this model provides scale and expertise without the hiring overhead.

 Factor |